Saving Lives Through Routine

 High Risk:

-Consider screening with PSA in high-risk populations and African Americans with a positive family history starting at age 40.
-Risk factors include:
+Screening with a PSA should be considered for high-risk populations and African Americans with a positive family history starting at age 40.

 - Men with a first-degree relative (father or brother) who had prostate cancer at an early age (younger than age 65)